Festival Alabang: Features

 An Art Deco building of Department of Health's Biological Production Service (BPS) research unit, built in 1924, was restored and incorporated into the mall in 2009, adjacent to the ruins is a replica statue of José Rizal's The Triumph of Science over Death clay sculpture, sculpted by Genaro Sy-Changco.

-East Expansion Wing
+East Wing

 The East Wing (formerly the Expansion Wing), as well as the Water Garden, opened in 2017.
 The Landmark Alabang opened on July 28, 2017, initially with its supermarket and food center, followed by its department store on October 6, 2017.
 The Gold Class Cinemas (2 cinemas) opened on July 25, 2018, on the third floor of the East Wing, with each gold class theater having a 186-seating capacity.

 Since 2025, the East Wing is the location of the NCR South consular and passport office of the Department of Foreign Affairs, having moved from Alabang Town Center.